stackblaze/logs-drilldown2/docs/sources/viewing-json-logs/_index.md

 To interact with the JSON view, select the **Show Logs** button for your service in Logs Drilldown.

-{{< figure alt="JSON Table viewer with selector and include exclude highlighted" width="500px" align="center" src="/media/docs/explore-logs/show-logs.png" caption="Select the 'Show Logs' button on your service" >}}
+{{< figure alt="JSON Table viewer with selector and include exclude highlighted" caption="Show Logs button" width="500px" align="center" src="/media/docs/explore-logs/show-logs.png" >}}

 From there, select **JSON** in the Logs format menu.
 This will show your logs in a structured, collapsible way, enabling you to sort, filter, and otherwise adjust your log data in the visualizations for your logs.